vdespa/gitlab-ci-course-notes/docs/source/1-introduction.rst

 Why Gitlab / Gitlab CI?
 -----------------------

-- Gitlab is a modern tool and Gitlab will probably will become one of the market leaders in the next years
+- Gitlab is a modern tool, and Gitlab will probably become one of the market leaders in the next years
 - Gitlab offers:
     - a modern, scalable architecture
-    - you can eaisly work with Docker
+    - you can easily work with Docker
     - pipeline as a code
     - partially open source
 - you need to try it on your own and see if it solves YOUR problems